Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Introduction

-In this paper, we show that all fixed point components of nilpotent order two are wobbly, in contrast to what happens in the maximal order case \cite{HH}.
-We also compute two invariants: the virtual equivariant multiplicities of type $(n_0,n_1)$ and and equivariant Euler class pairing the branes given by downward flows to type $(n_0,n_1)$ and $(1,\dots,1)$ fixed points to gauge the accuracy of this obstruction.
+In this paper, we show that all fixed point components of nilpotent order two are wobbly in rank higher than 3, in contrast to what happens in the maximal order case \cite{HH}.
+We also compute two invariants: the virtual equivariant multiplicities of type $(n_0,n_1)$ and a symmetric version of the equivariant Euler class pairing the $BAA$ branes given by downward flows to type $(n_0,n_1)$ and $(1,\dots,1)$ fixed points.
+We analyse the detection power for wobbliness of both invariants.
 We find that, for all ranks except $3$, and all partitions $n=n_0+n_1$ of length two, there exist wobbly components of type $(n_0,n_1)$ for which the virtual equivariant multiplicities are polynomial.
 These results explain several observations in low rank \cite{HH, PPrk3}.

 Another line we pursue is the study of these questions from the point of view of real groups.
 In his foundational work, Simpson \cite{Simpson} proved that fixed points are in fact Higgs bundles for real forms.
 This has been exploited in both directions: results about moduli spaces of real forms have been deduced from those for fixed points and viceversa.
 For example, the determination of irreducible components of the fixed point locus allowed to prove connectedness of $\U(p,q)$-Higgs bundle moduli spaces by Bradlow--Garc\'ia-Prada--Gothen--Heinloth \cite{IrredChains}.
 Very recently, real forms have been used to produce bounded invariants for moduli spaces of chains by Biquard--Collier--Garc\'ia-Prada--Toledo \cite{Arakelov-Milnor}.
 This interplay between fixed points and real forms points to the basic question of determining to which extent phenomena such as wobbliness of fixed point components are controlled by the associated real form.
 In this paper we introduce the notion of $G_\RR$-very stability and prove that very stability of length two components is equivalent to the a priori weaker notion of $\U(n_0,n_1)$-very stability.
 Related notions have been introduced and analysed by Gonz\'alez--Hausel \cite{GH}.